152334H/152334H.github.io/content/posts/scaling-exponents/index.md

 draft: false
 subtitle: "How to burn US$10,000,000 on an arXiv preprint"
-tags: [ machine learning, DeepSeek, llm, series ]
+tags: [ machine learning, paper, llm, series ]
 categories: ["tech"]

 ---